milos-simic/ga-heur-sat/README.md

 # ga-heur-sat
-SAT solvers which guide WalkSAT, FLIP and SLS heuristics with Genetic Algorihm and its Placebo.
+SAT solvers which guide the WalkSAT, FLIP and SLS heuristics with Genetic Algorithm and its Placebo.

 ## Arguments

 The main class is `Starter` in the package run.
-Its arguments are presented in the following table:
+Its `main` method's arguments are presented in the following table:

 | Switch    | Allowed values       | Default value | Meaning | Note |
 |-----------|----------------------|---------|---------------|------|